 I would have to take a supply of: Green Giant smoothies (spinach, kale, pineapple, banana, spirulina and fresh apple juice).
 One-Eye Opener juices (cucumber, fennel, ginger, lemon, orange).
 BLAT wraps (coconut bacon — absolutely delicious!! — lettuce, avocado, tomato, chipotle dressing).
 Carrot, ginger and black sesame bread (Tansy’s Kitchen).
-Then either a peanut butter vegan heart cake (Vegan Heart Cakes), or a chilli, chipotle and cinnamon brownie (Dark Matters)
+Then either a peanut butter vegan cake, or a chilli, chipotle and cinnamon brownie.

 What’s next for Blue Orange Juice Bars?

 Well, we don’t want to give away too much, but we would like to have another juice bar opened in Dorset by the end of 2017 — so watch this space!

 39 Church Road

 |Invited by PR company?||No|